Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

 where $f_{a}$, $f_{p}$, and $f_{n}$ denote the feature representations of anchor samples, positive samples, and negative samples, respectively.
 Here, $d$ denotes the Euclidean distance, and $\alpha$ is a constant value used to control the feature margin.
 Furthermore, we optimize the ReID branch from both global and local perspectives, aiming to learn more fine-grained information.
-More detailed information in~\cite{TransReID_2021}.
+More detailed information can be referred to~\cite{TransReID_2021}.